monktastic/blog/pages/metaphysics/radical-skepticism_draft.md

 Your belief in time is based entirely on circular reasoning.
-You have no reason to believe in it, yet feel *very* strongly that you have very good reasons.
+You have no reason to believe in it, yet feel *very* strongly that you have good reasons.

 This conclusion is unavoidable, but probably rubs you the wrong way.
 When you try to understand *why* it rubs you the wrong way, you fall into the jaws of circular reasoning again, you silly bastard.

-If you can meet this realization without flinching, ground will suddenly be pulled out from under your feet.
-In that brief interlude a choice is
+If you can see this clearly, the ground will suddenly be pulled out from under your feet.
+Your mind discovers its own limits and briefly drops away.
+Perhaps you feel some gratitude.
+The meaning of "this is the only moment you have" takes on entirely new dimensions, ones that can open up possibilities you couldn't have seen before when you were *so sure* about it all.

-offered: do I go back to the old story, or is it time to investigate others?
+Of course, that level of insight usually requires a multi-pronged approach.
+This is just one that works for a certain kind of person, and almost never all at once.

+To be clear: the purpose of this piece is not to convince you that time does not exist.
+It is my attempt to get you to see for yourself what happens when your mind genuinely discovers that it has no reason whatsoever to believe that it does.

+The set of objections addressed here is certainly not exhaustive.
+I encourage you to look for circularity in any that you have which are not addressed.

 <!--
 Your mind has been playing a